thao-phan23/Proposal_for_image_search_feature_for_NITA_fashion_ecommerce_company/README.md

 # 4. Model evaluation:

 The model's performance will be assessed based on accuracy, which involves calculating the ratio of correct predictions to the total number of predictions.
-Besides that, f1-score will be another metric to use to analyze the performance of individual classes in the image classification model.
+Besides that, the f1-score will be another metric to use to analyze the performance of individual classes in the image classification model.

 ### 4.1.Image classification model:
 The image classification model's performance will be evaluated across the same 50 training epochs.